anbox-cloud/discourse-docs/howto/cluster/configure-nodes.md

 <a name="configure-gpu-slots"></a>
 ## Configure GPU slots and GPU encoder slots

 GPU slots are used to share GPUs amongst containers.
-See [About GPU support](https://discourse.ubuntu.com/t/gpu-support/17768) and [GPU slots](https://discourse.ubuntu.com/t/about-capacity-planning/28717#gpu-slots) for more information.
+See [GPUs and containers](https://discourse.ubuntu.com/t/17768) and [GPU slots](https://discourse.ubuntu.com/t/about-capacity-planning/28717#gpu-slots) for more information.

 Each GPU-equipped cluster node is configured with a number of GPU slots and a number of GPU encoder slots.
 See [Node-specific configuration](https://discourse.ubuntu.com/t/ams-configuration/20872#node-specific) for the default values that are used.
 Nodes without GPU are configured with 0 GPU slots and 0 GPU encoder slots.